 Basic Floor Plan

-The floor plan that people are likely most used to seeing is one where a single hallway adjoins the major rooms of the home.
-Kitchens are usually placed in the back and there's often a door attached to allow for deliveries.
+The floor plan that people are likely most familiar with is one where a single hallway adjoins the major rooms of the home.
+Kitchens are usually placed in the back, and there's often a door attached to allow for deliveries.
 The floor gets structural support from the beams and foundation below as well as the walls above.
 These floor plans don't allow for the same kind of movement as an open floor plan, but they do add some privacy and quiet to the main rooms of the home.
 They're also less expensive as a whole because they're both cheaper to make and less costly to heat and cool.
 These plans can also make homes look less cluttered because all furnishings are confined to a single space.

 Sustainable Floor Plan